papaseyone/simple_shell/README.md

 How to execute another program with the execve system call How to suspend the execution of a process until one of its children terminates What is EOF / “end-of-file”?

+5.This is to ensure simple shell is well done to the optimal